Essential Oils for Travel

 When you get to your destination, put some lavender on your pillowcase before you go to bed.
 The familiar scent will help calm your jitters, set your mind at ease, and send you to sleep.

-Have a hangover from a night of drinking with new friends?
+Have a hangover from a night of drinking with friends?
 Rubbing peppermint oil on your temples and stomach can help ease the pounding headache and nausea you wake up with.

 Not all hotel rooms are created equal, and there’s no damper quite like a hotel room smelling of cigarette smoke or just smelling not quite right.
-Citrus essential oil such as wild orange or lemon essential oil can help eliminate the smells in a room and make you feel more at home.
+A citrus-based

 You don’t need to bring an essential oil diffuser to freshen up your hotel room.
 If you have an extra spray bottle in your bag, spritz away!
 The energizing scent of citrus will make it feel more like home.

-Sanitizer – Tea Tree Essential Oil
+Tea Tree

 Tea tree oil has been touted as a versatile oil, helping with everything from acne to air purification.
 Its antibacterial, anti-inflammatory and antiseptic properties make it a useful oil to keep on hand at home or in a new city.
-It’s a useful oil for deep cleaning a new place of accommodation.
-Did you know you can also make natural hand sanitizer from tea tree oil?
-It’s also useful as an insect repellent when you’re out in the woods so you can ward off the insect bites.
-Talk about multiple uses from one small oil.
+It’s a useful essential oil for sanitizing and deep cleaning a new place of accommodation.

 If you’re traveling in a car for long periods of time and get motion sickness easily, you’ll want to include this oil in your travel stash.
 Ginger has been known for centuries to help nausea and vomiting, but it’s hard to access ginger on the road.
 Having some as an essential oil can help squelch any nausea that comes from motion sickness.
 Add a drop or two to a glass of water to help calm the tummy waves.